AyushBhargav/Opencraft-VR/README.md

 # Opencraft-VR
-My academic project for Mobile Development Lab.
+My academic project for Mobile App Development Lab.
 It is basically a minecraft clone which you can play with google cardboard.

 ## Features
 1. Infinite world creation like one in Minecraft.
 I used perlin noise for this.